-The NCT will attempt to contain costs through anticipated ICT enhancements to the CMS, increased efficiencies and the implementation of cost saving measures, resulting in reduced goods and services costs over the period.
+Capital Expenses have been budgeted for the maintenance of systems and hardware as well as the implementation of identified ICT projects.
+As was already indicated earlier, the spending in this area will assist the NCT to contain adjudication costs through anticipated ICT enhancements to the Case Management System, increased efficiencies and the implementation of cost saving measures, resulting in reduced costs for Goods and Services over the MTEF period.

-5.5.
+6.5.
 Capital expenditure projects

-Refer to section 7.3 above for the capital projects included in the cash flow projections.
-The majority of capital projects relate to the procurement of ICT assets.
+The majority of capital expenditure relate to the procurement of ICT assets aligned to the ICT strategy.
 Included here is not only the system design but also the acquisition of the necessary hardware.

-5.6.
+6.6.
 Infrastructure plans